andorsk/awesome-proof-of-personhood/readme.md

   (UIDAI).
 It provides a 12-digit unique identity number for residents based on fingerprint and iris scans, aiming to streamline access to government services and prevent identity fraud.
+- [Facetec](https://www.facetec.com/): UR Codes, 3D Liveness, OCR, Barcode/NFC for
+  KYC Onboarding + 3D Face Matching for Ongoing Re-Verification
+- [Humanode](https://humanode.io/): Humanode combines facial recognition
+  biometrics with blockchain technology to create a proof-of-personhood mechanism.
+- [Humanity Protocol](https://www.humanity.org/) : Humanity Protocol is a highly scalable and decentralized EVM based solution that enables any online actor to be cryptographically proven as a re al human through its Proof-of-Humanity mechanisms based on biometric data.
+- [Realeyes](https://www.realeyesit.com/): General purpose face detection/
 - [Worldcoin](https://worldcoin.org/): Worldcoin’s World ID is a decentralized digital identity verified through biometric iris scans.
 This project aims to enable equitable access to digital economies and prevent fraud and Sybil attacks.
-- [Humanode](https://humanode.io/): Humanode combines facial recognition
-  biometrics with blockchain technology to create a proof-of-personhood mechanism.

 ### Proof Of Work Based